Table of Contents

 One week it’s all about calorie balance, the next it’s all about hormone balance…

-One week, it’s all about walking for weight loss, and the next week they’re telling you that unless you’re doing high-intensity interval training you’re doomed to the land of weight loss stagnation forever.
+One week, it’s all about walking for weight loss, and the next week they’re telling you that unless you’re doing high-intensity interval training you’ll never get fit and lean.

 In today’s article, we’ll reintroduce you to our old friend “walking” and answer the questions, “Is walking effective for weight loss?
-If it is, how do we walk for weight loss and how much is enough?”
+If it is, how do we walk for weight loss, how much is enough, and how often?”

 Is Walking For Weight Loss Effective?